 Please note: GRADskills workshops only "go live" for booking in PDMS 5 weeks before they are due to run.

 We have grouped the workshops into thematic bundles (eg Getting started, Dealing with my data, Writing and publishing, Finishing up) to help you find the most relevant workshops, eg if your supervisor suggests that you should develop a particular skill such as networking.
 Each bundle tends to be more relevant at a particular stage of the doctorate (first year, mid-way, final year).
+A few of these workshops listed in the thematic bundles are run by the PSC (Professional Skills Curriculum) which is also available to research postgraduate students and bookable through PDMS.

 Alternatively, you might want to see which workshops we run for each particular sub-domain of the Researcher Development Framework (RDF), particularly if you use the RDF to structure your skills development discussions with your supervisor.